-In a lot of ways, the amino acid Leucine (Leu, L) is a lot like yesterday’s valine (Val, V) starting with the composition of their side chains (R groups) (the part that makes each aa unique).
-Leucine is basically valine with a “linker” CH₂ between the central C (Cα) & the branched end, making it an “isobutyl” group (butyl meaning 4 because it has 4C) instead of an “isopropyl” group (propyl meaning 3) like valine has.
+In a lot of ways, the amino acid Leucine (Leu, L) is a lot like yesterday’s valine (Val, V) starting with the composition of their side chains (R groups).
+As you might remember, Val’s side chain is a a V-shaped thing made up of hydrocarbon groups (the V is highly convenient for remembering!)
+Leucine is more of a Y than a V. It’s basically valine with a “linker” CH₂ between the central C (Cα) & the branched end, making it an “isobutyl” group (butyl meaning 4 because it has 4C) instead of an “isopropyl” group (propyl meaning 3) like valine has.

-Like valine, leucine is ESSENTIAL, meaning our body can’t make them so we need to get them “pre-made” through food) as opposed to “non-essential” amino acids like glycine & alanine that we definitely need, but we can make ourselves.
+Like valine, leucine is ESSENTIAL, meaning our body can’t make it so we need to get it “pre-made” through food) as opposed to “non-essential” amino acids like glycine & alanine that we definitely need, but we can make ourselves.

 Also like valine, Leucine is NONPOLAR, meaning its charge (coming from the negatively-charged electrons and positively-charged protons its atoms contain) is evenly distributed.
 This makes it HYDROPHOBIC – the water that surrounds it down’t want to hang out with it because the water is highly polar (it has partly positive and partly negative parts so it wants to hang out with oppositely-charged things and leucine doesn’t fit the bill.
 As a result, the water molecules around proteins form networks that exclude leucine and other nonpolar amino acids, leading them to seek refuge in the core of proteins, hidden from the water.
 This “hydrophobic effect” is the driving force for protein binding.

-Another thing these letters have in common – Leucine and valine (and isoleucine which we’ll look at in another post) are aliphatic, branched-chain amino acids.
-Aliphatic is a term we use to describe hydrocarbons with the Cs linked in chains as opposed to rings.
+Another thing these letters have in common -leucine and valine (and isoleucine which we’ll look at in another post) are aliphatic, branched-chain amino acids.
+Aliphatic is a term we use to describe hydrocarbons (carbon-backbone-based things) with the Cs linked in chains as opposed to rings (ring-y ones are called aromatic).
 But chains can be linear (all C’s in a row) or branching.
 Branching can occur at different points along a chain.
 In the case of leucine, the branch point is at the end.

 Metabolism refers to the making (anabolism) and breaking-down (catabolism) of biochemicals in your body.
-These reactions are multi-step and involve the use of enzymes (reaction speeder-uppers, usually proteins, that help make reactions happen by holding reactants together and in the optimal position, etc.).
-Metabolic pathways are interconnected like a giant subway system.
-But just like you can’t transfer to the line you want at some stations, not all metabolic pathways connect up (at least not efficiently) – and this is the case with gucogenic vs ketogenic amino acids.
+These reactions are multi-step and etabolic pathways are interconnected like a giant subway system.
+But just like you can’t transfer to the line you want at some stations, not all metabolic pathways connect up (at least not efficiently) – and this is the case with glucogenic vs ketogenic amino acids.

 Glucogenic amino acids can be converted into glucose (blood sugar) through gluconeogenesis (new sugar making), whereas ketogenic amino acids are converted into ketone bodies.
 “Ketone bodies” include acetoacetate, beta-hydroxybutyrate, & acetone.
 They’re better known as products of fat breakdown (and in the reverse process they can be used to make fats).
 But they can also come about from the breakdown of amino acids – but not all of them!